Skip to main content

 Creating a Deployment

-Prepare a deployment to customize the WordPress management dashboard.
+Prepare a deployment to customize the WordPress admin panel.

-Clone any deployment from the deployment list page and configure the following settings:
+Clone any deployment from the deployment list page and configure the settings as follows:

 Default BackendSelect the IP address of the server where WordPress is installed